Ptkyr/Iconoclasts-NAS-Tech/skips.md

 ![](Media/whiteskip.gif)

 ## Watchman 3 skip (W3 skip)
 Another skip hated by every runner, also frame perfect like White skip, but with absolutely zero cues or consistent setups to get it.
-The execution is incredibly simple, as all you have to do is press `Up` on the same frame that the elevator normally stops before the fight.
+The [execution](https://youtu.be/VKSlc5QBHQg?t=2209 ) is incredibly simple, as all you have to do is press `Up` on the same frame that the elevator normally stops before the fight.

-There are no repercussions for going for this skip, but because it’s so random and saves so much time (~30s), it sucks to have to reset to it if you need the timesave to get a good run.
+There are no repercussions for attempting W3 skip, but because it’s so random and saves so much time (~30s), it sucks to have to reset to it if you need the timesave to get a good run.

-Here is a video of the skip → https://youtu.be/VKSlc5QBHQg?t=2209

 ## Shit skip
-An immensely important skip in Any% NAS, removing almost all lategame RNG from the run by skipping City One and One Concern East completely, saving ~15 minutes.
+An immensely important skip in Any% NAS.
+Removes almost all lategame RNG from the run by skipping City One and One Concern East completely, saving ~15 minutes.

-Performed by quantum leaping the One Concern West fast travel after defeating Black 1, gunboosting up, then stomping in the middle of the ring of controllers.
+[Performed](https://youtu.be/VKSlc5QBHQg?t=3429) by quantum leaping the One Concern West fast travel after defeating Black 1, gunboosting up, then stomping in the middle of the ring of controllers.

-You will eventually land in a rocket platform with much dimmer lighting than usual and can go straight to fighting Black 2 → https://youtu.be/VKSlc5QBHQg?t=3429
+You will eventually land in a rocket platform with much dimmer lighting than usual and can go straight to fighting Black 2.

 Important to note is that setting your grounded position here makes the skip much faster, because you end up higher after the leap.